Home

 Remember to bookmark the prediction page that is returned after you submit your location information.
 The bookmark holds your location so that the next time that you click on this bookmark, you will get the satellite visibility page already setup for you.

-See also the information at Project Starshine in which a mirror covered spherical satellite will be tracked by students: Beginner's guide FAQ.
+See also the information at Project Starshine in which a mirror covered spherical satellite was tracked by students: Beginner's guide FAQ.

 As you get more involved in satellite observing, you probably will want to use one of the offline tracking programs, many of which are freeware.
 Many of these provide star charting as well and thus can lead you into general astronomy.